Leading Awarded Best Senior Trusts and Asset Protection Lawyers

 A trust that provides services to another trust

 Commonly used to split income, for example, personal exertion income is not considered transferable to another, but if you set up a service trust which provides you with desks and property for a mark-up over cost.
 This effectively allows some of your income to be transferred to a service trust as it now becomes income from property.
-Common in Australia for lawyers and other professionals.
+Common in Sydney for lawyers and other professionals.

 19